nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

 (-1.794056168678641, [0.0275122, 0.0288257, 0.0301393, 0.0314528, 0.0327664, 0.0340799, 0.0353935, 0.036707, 0.0380206, 0.0393341  …  0.145731, 0.147045, 0.148358, 0.149672, 0.150986, 0.152299, 0.153613, 0.154926, 0.15624, 0.157553])
 ```

-When using methods requiring higher derivatives,
+When using NEP-solvers requiring higher derivatives,
 the above procedure can also be used to compute
 linear combinations of higher derivatives by implementing
-a `compute_Mlincomb` which takes a matrix input.
+a `compute_Mlincomb` which takes a matrix as input.

 ![To the top](http://jarlebring.se/onepixel.png?NEPPACKDOC_FORTRAN1)